-Based on 4 common correlation function forms: linear, power, exponential and parabolic function to describe the correlation between Dgo and DBH.
+Based on 4 common correlation function forms: linear, power, exponential, and parabolic functions to describe the correlation between Dgo and DBH.
 The best correlation equation is selected based on the correlation coefficient (R) and coefficient of determination (R^2) of each equation (Vu Tien Hinh, 1997).